MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-02-release.html.md

 [//]: * (Sacrifice)

-Diana paused a beat, and tried to scream.
+<a name="sacrifice"></a>Diana paused a beat, and tried to scream.
 All that came out at first were raspy threads of ragged breath.
 Then she did indeed start screaming and struggling with everything in her.
 Reason, logic, intellect, directed passion---the qualities she prided in herself---were completely replaced by terror.
 She screamed as Moira raised back up onto her knees and began chanting along with the man at Diana's head---Master Art?
 This could not possibly be real!
 Diana screamed long and loudly, in spite of  dryness in her throat, as Moira touched the tip of her dagger to the crown of Diana's head.
 Diana's breath caught in her throat for a moment as Moira moved the dagger blade down from her head, and Diana she felt the cold metal against her labia, and she dared not move.

 But the dagger was there no longer than it had been against the crown of her head.
 Diana resumed screaming as the point of the blade touched---poked!---her forehead.
 Moira raised up the knife again, then touched---Ow, ow, *ow*!
 That went *in* a little!---Diana's naval.
 Still chanting with Master Art, Moira pressed the point of the dagger into Diana's throat.
 There was blood---her blood!---dripping from the point of the dagger, now, when Moira raised it up then rested---no, pushed---it against the base of Diana's solar plexus.